 Buckingham Palace is known the world over as the official residence of Her Majesty the Queen.

-The palace first became a royal residence in 1837 and has recently been opened to the public during August and September.
+The palace first became a royal residence in 1837 and has recently been opened to the public between July and October.

 It's lavishly furnished with some of the greatest treasures from the Royal Collection and a real must-see for visitors to England's capital city.

 Come and admire paintings by Rembrandt, Rubens and Canaletto; sculpture by Canova and Chantrey; exquisite examples of Sevres porcelain; and some of the finest English and French furniture in the world.